MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This subsection briefly describes the SVCB RR in a non-normative manner.
-(As mentioned above, this all applies equally to the HTTPSSVC RR which shares the same encoding, format, and high-level semantics.)
+(As mentioned above, this all applies equally to the HTTPS RR which shares the same encoding, format, and high-level semantics.)

 The SVCB RR has two forms: AliasForm, which aliases a name to another name,